Thuppakki: Dubbed versions and remakes

 Baba Yadav remade the film in Bengali as Game in 2014, and Murugadoss remade it in Hindi as Holiday: A Soldier Is Never Off Duty the same year.
 Despite the Hindi remake, Thuppakki was dubbed and released in the same language as Indian Soldier: Never On Holiday by Goldmines Telefilms in 2015.

 Legacy

 The success of Thuppakki led to more collaborations between Murugadoss and Vijay, namely Kaththi (2014) and Sarkar (2018).
 The dialogue "I am waiting", spoken by Jagadish (Vijay) just before the interval, gained popularity and has since been used in the pre-interval scenes of other Indian films as well, particularly those starring Vijay.
-These include Game, Holiday: A Soldier Is Never Off Duty, Kaththi, Theri (2016), Velainu Vandhutta Vellaikaaran (2016), Tamizh Padam 2 (2018), Sarkar, Master (2021), Varisu (2023), The Greatest of All Time (2024) and Good Bad Ugly (2025).
+These include Kaththi, Theri (2016), Velainu Vandhutta Vellaikaaran (2016), Tamizh Padam 2 (2018), Sarkar, Master (2021), Varisu (2023), The Greatest of All Time (2024) and Good Bad Ugly (2025).
 The dialogue was also used in other films but not in the pre-interval portions such as Thalaivaa (2013), Pokkiri Simon (2017), Aavesham (2024) and Jaat (2025).